This post may contain affiliate links. Please read our disclosure policy.

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-This easy shrimp ceviche recipe is made with shrimps, avocado, cucumber, onions, Jalapeño, cilantro, and lime.
+This shrimp ceviche recipe is made with shrimp, avocado, cucumber, onions, Jalapeño, cilantro, and lime.
 It takes just about 15 minutes or less to put together and very flavorful.
-Also, we prefer using pre-cooked shrimps to make our ceviche, but you may use raw shrimp and allow to cook in the lemon and lime juice.
-Either way, you go with will depend on your preference.
-We almost always use pre-cooked shrimps.
-Furthermore, this is the best ceviche recipe you will ever and we know you will love it as much as we do.
+Also, I prefer using pre-cooked shrimps to make this ceviche, but you may use raw shrimp and allow to cook in the lemon and lime juice.
+Whichever you prefer.
+I almost always use pre-cooked shrimp but it is perfectly fine to allow the raw shrimp to “cook” from the acid in the lime juice.

-If you’re after some more delicious seafood recipes, why not try my Healthy Avocado Tuna Salad or my Crispy Baked Coconut Shrimp!
+If you like seafood, why not try my Healthy Avocado Tuna Salad or my Crispy Baked Coconut Shrimp?

 • Shrimp: Extra large, peeled, and deveined.
 They can be raw or pre-cooked.